Jsmka/Quantum-Data-Feeder/README.md

 Using the Quantum Teleportation Protocol to transfer data with extreme precision.

 ### Team :
--Mekala Kartik
+- Mekala Kartik
--Chethan Reddy Chinthaparthi
+- Chethan Reddy Chinthaparthi
--Rajaramachandran Sivaraman
+- Rajaramachandran Sivaraman
--Nandha Kishore B
+- Nandha Kishore B
--Akhil Bodi
+- Akhil Bodi

 ### The Issue :
 The transfer of data is limited in classical computing and information cannot be transferred with absolute privacy.